raspberrypilearning/lego-robot-face/en/step_2.md

 --- task ---

-Find **at least** five objects (or images) that your camera can recognise reliably — you'll need them for your machine learning model.
+Find **at least** four objects (or images) that your camera can recognise reliably — you'll need them for your machine learning model.

 --- /task ---